• START HERE

 Katrina opens her heart about bilingual parenting and experience with writing “Mina Learns Chinese”, a Chinese picture book series based on her daughter’s life.

 Frustrated with the lack of engaging Chinese books with Pinyin and English, she created her own book series to help parents learn Chinese with their children.
-Each book comes with fluent Mandarin narration on her website, and you can listen to Cantonese recordings of each book on YouTube (links provided at the end of post).
+In addition, each book comes with fluent Mandarin and Cantonese narration on her website.

 Here are the details of Katrina’s journey of raising bilingual kids and becoming a children’s book author!